LxeExploit/DDoS/README.md

 # DDoS
-This Is Tool DDoS For Website !
+This Is Tool DDoS !
 Don't Abuse It